million-coursework/million-coursework/README.md

 ## NDA and Ip Concerns
+There will be no non-disclosure agreement required.
+Any materials, tools, methods/techniques and software provided by Clients advised and agreed to be Clients’ Copyright, will remain the intellectual property of Clients.
+New codes developed by project members will be owned by project team.

 ## References
 Galitz, W. O., & Safari Books Online.
 (2007).
 The essential guide to user interface design: An introduction to GUI design principles and techniques (3rd ed.).
 Indianapolis, IN: Wiley Pub.